The Keffiyeh holds great significance to Palestinian heritage.

 Palestine has some of the oldest olive trees in the world which date back to thousands of years.
 In October, during the olive harvest season, families come together to harvest olive trees, remembering that their forefathers had done the same many years ago.

 However, it isn't easy to maintain these olive trees.
 Nearly 60% of the West Bank is controlled by Israel so farmers require permits to gain access to their land to attend to their trees.
-In fact, Palestinian farmers in Gaza avoid planing trees during military operations in fear of them being destroyed.
+In fact, Palestinian farmers in Gaza avoid planting trees during military operations in fear of them being destroyed.
 The olive trees are also targets of attack for settlers with a majority of the complaints not addressed by the police or army.

 Despite the challenges, the olive trees are still harvested every October and remain a source of pride and motivation for Palestinians to continue to resist occupation.